-In July of 2010, Marquis Energy acquired a 50 million gallon per year Fagen-ICM ethanol facility, expanding the business to include Necedah, Wisconsin.
+In July of 2010, Marquis acquired a 50 million gallon per year Fagen-ICM ethanol facility, expanding the Marquis businesses to include Necedah, Wisconsin.

 A distilled spirits operating permit (DSP) allows a facility to ship ethanol without first denaturing the product.
 This permit is a key requirement for being able to meet international demand for fuel-grade ethanol.
 Our facility was one of the earliest corn ethanol facilities to acquire this designation.